-During the school holidays there are also arts, crafts and face painting at Craft Corner.
-See Mumbler’s School Holidays page for details of other holiday activities.
+During the school holidays there are also arts, crafts at Craft Corner, see their website for details of the next events.

 Bracken Hall Countryside Centre and museum is situated on the edge of Shipley Glen, a popular beauty spot.
 The Centre has displays relating to the natural history, geology, archaeology and local history of the area.
 The colourful interactive wildlife exhibits delve into the lives of badgers, frogs and bats.
 There are interactive displays about other animals and foodwebs.

 The small charming garden attracts different kinds of wildlife throughout the year from tadpoles to butterflies and honeybees.
 The garden is designed to show how people can attract wildlife to their own gardens, and also features bee-hives and a pond.

 Bracken Hall Countryside Centre, Glen Road, Baildon, Shipley, West Yorkshire, BD17 5EA telephone/fax: 01274 584140

 Boston Park Cottage Bawtry Road, Hatfield Woodhouse, Doncaster DN76DS